maxtingle11/Flatiron-Project-3-Spotify-Track-Popularity-Analysis-Using-Machine-Learning-and-Statistical-Modeling/README.md

-# Predicting a Song's Popularity with Regression and Classification Analysis
+# Using Regression and Classification Analyses to Predict a Song's Popularity

 **Data Scientists** - Nasrin Khansari & Max Tingle